saleem9245/PhantomWallet/README.md

 - passthrough to your OS shell (Linux and OSX, not sure about Windows yet)
 - output in nicely formatted text tables

-### Multisig
+## Multisignature

-Currently multi signature addresses are being tested and we are almost there.
-After finishing we will provide a seamless expirience almost identical to standard transactions.
+Currently, multisignature addresses are being tested and we are almost there.
+After finishing we will provide a seamless experience almost identical to standard transactions.

-If you wnat to run the current multisignature tests feel free to head over to `Phantom.Tests` and type:
+If you want to run the current multisignature tests feel free to head over to `Phantom.Tests` and type:

 `dotnet test`

-#### How does multisig work with PhantomWallet
+### How does multisig work with PhantomWallet

 Phantasma addresses have a feature which allows you to attach a script onto your address which is executed before every action (receive, send, mint, burn).
 To convert you address to a multisig address you have to attach a script that does the verification, means it verifies how many participants have signed the transaction.

-If enough have signed the script returns normally and the transaction is allowed to be executed.
-If to less have signed the transaction the script will return with an error which results in a fail during transaction processing.
+If enough have signed, the script returns normally and the transaction is allowed to be executed.
+If not enough wallets have signed the transaction, the script will return with an error which results in a fail during transaction processing.

-Currently addrss scripts are immutable, so think twice or better three times if you want to attach a script to your address, it could result in a loss of funds if the script is faulty.
+Currently address scripts are immutable, so think twice or better three times if you want to attach a script to your address, it could result in a loss of funds if the script is faulty.

 The current multisig script used for the tests: